Improving App Service networking configuration control

 Policy compliance

-Azure policy is a popular way to audit desired configurations and even modify or deny specific configurations.
+Azure policy is the preferred way to audit desired configurations and further to modify or deny specific configurations.
 In App Service you have configurations in site properties, site config properties and app settings.
 App settings does not allow for policy auditing or control and site config properties only allow for auditing and reactive modification.
-Only site properties allow the full suite of Azure policy control.
-To allow full Policy compliance configuration we have been introducing site property equivalents to some important networking app settings such as WEBSITE_VNET_ROUTE_ALL, WEBSITE_CONTENTOVERVNET, WEBSITE_PULL_IMAGE_OVER_VNET, WEBSITE_DNS_SERVER and other DNS related settings.
+Only site properties allow the full suite of Azure policy controls.
+To allow full Policy compliance configuration we have been introducing site property equivalents to some important networking app settings such as WEBSITE_VNET_ROUTE_ALL

 All these properties have been introduced as site properties, including a new property for controlling backup/restore.
 The app settings continue to work, but the site properties will take precedence.
 Here is the overview of the settings: